lavinma/sp25-cse110-lab4/expose/javascript/part2.md

 11. What will this function return?
 Give a brief explanation.
 If the code causes an error, explain why.

     The function returns `[50, 100, 150]`.
 The function correctly calculates the discounted prices for each item (doing a 50% discount) and pushes them into the `discounted` array which is then returned.

+## Data Types
+A. Accessing the value of the name property in the student object

+`student.name`
+B. Accessing the value of the Grad Year property in the student object

+`student['Grad Year']`
+C. Calling the function for the greeting property in the student object

+`student.greeting()`
+D. Accessing the name property of the object in the Favorite Teacher property in student

+`student['Favorite Teacher'].name`
+E. Access index zero in the array of the courseLoad property of the student object

+`student.courseLoad[0]`

+## Basic Operators & Type Conversion